Subscribe now to get my inspiring essays & posters conveniently delivered to your inbox!

 This made him smile.
-“I can be a teacher?” he asked.

 “Yes, we can all be teachers to one another,” I said.
 “You have a lot to teach us.
 We can learn from you – and we do – a lot.
 Each of us has something different we can teach and learn from one another.
 And it’s good to always be learning something new each day.”

 “Sooooo…what did YOU learn today?” he asked us.